connorbenton/thermo-web/scripts/home.md

 **(todo: add wiring diagram)**

 While this additional connection has brought my thermostat system back near the heat source again, the thermostat circuit wires have given me easily five feet of separation between the two (enough for resonably accurate control), and my future goal is to use a second ESP8266 or even just the 433Mhz RX module in a simple circuit to accomplish the same on-off functionality in a physically separate circuit from the thermostat.
-With the electrical side of the system up to scratch, I moved on to my next goals for the data: providing a robust method to search and display historical data, and securing my site to avoid over- or mis-use by people other than myself.
+With the electrical side of the system up to scratch, I moved on to my next goals for the data: to provide a method to search and display historical data, and to secure that data.

 #### Historical Data